LOST-STATS/lost-stats.github.io/Data_Manipulation/Combining_Datasets/combining_datasets_vertical_combination.md

 append using http://www.stata-press.com/data/r14/ilpop.dta // Merge on Illinois population data from the web
 ```
-You can also append multiple datasets at once, by simple listing both datasets separated by a space:
+You can also append multiple datasets at once, by simply listing both datasets separated by a space:

 ```stata
 * Load California Population data